FitNesse technical setup

 Random problem (Bind, Socket exception)

 If you experience strange errors with no output, or better Socket and Bind exceptions (like in the screenshot), you should use the SLIM_PORT option (as used in this article).
-This basically shift the ports used by Slim to avoid conflicts with, let’s say, Tomcat.
+This basically shifts the ports used by Slim to avoid conflicts with, let’s say, Tomcat.

 Add this: